mainmatter/css-module-variation-testing/demos/nestedproblems/svelt.md

 ### Problems
 The same class name is used in multiple components.
-Style leaked when nested component is selected with :global
+Style leaked when nested component is selected with :global.

+Color of C is red instead of green

 ### Possible solution
 ```css